xojs/xo/readme.md

 ### files

 Type: `string | (string | string[])[]`\
-Default: `**/*.{js,cjs,mjs,jsx,ts,cts,mts,tsx,vue,svelte,astro}`
+Default: `**/*.{js,jsx,mjs,cjs,ts,tsx,mts,cts,vue,svelte,astro}`

 A glob string, array of globs, or ESLint's native format (where nested arrays create AND patterns) indicating which files the config object applies to.
-By default `XO` will apply the configuration to [all files](lib/constants.ts).
+By default `XO` will apply the configuration to [all JavaScript, TypeScript, and framework files](lib/constants.ts).
+To configure other file types, such as HTML, Markdown, JSON, or CSS, set `files` explicitly.
 This is compatible with ESLint plugin configs, so you can spread them directly into your XO config.

 > Tip: If you are adding additional `@typescript-eslint` rules to your config, these rules will apply to JS files as well unless you separate them appropriately with the `files` option. `@typescript-eslint` rules set to `'off'` or `0`, however, will have no effect on JS linting.